philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 # <ins>Server Replication</ins>

 To replicate the server in the lab I deployed I needed to use a replication appliance.
 One of the pre-requisites for this is a new windows server 2016 onwards with sizing according to the guidance  (needs adding to github)
-To do this navigate to Azure Migrate home screen and select Servers, databases and web apps
+To do this navigate to Azure Migrate home screen and select Servers, databases and web apps.

-Select **Discover** under migration tools
+Select **Discover** under migration tools.

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/8e981b43-de53-4643-874c-fa56e367eb70)

 In the drop down selections select what you want to migrate to, what type of machines they are, target region & if you would like to install a new replication appliance or scale out appliance.
-For my lab the selections below were used
+For my lab the selections below were used.

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/cb9d54b2-141e-464b-b6da-f8a99ffaeaa9)

 In **step 1** download the replication appliance software & the registration key, copy that to your windows 2016 server and install the software.
 After the installation finishes, the Appliance configuration wizard launches automatically.
-(You can also launch the wizard manually by using the cspsconfigtool shortcut that was created on the appliance desktop.)
+(You can also launch the wizard manually by using the cspsconfigtool shortcut that was created on the appliance desktop)

 In this lab, I manually installed the Mobility service on the source VMs to be replicated (covered in next section).